Assistance programs Berks County Pennsylvania and Reading.

 A major focus of the Berks County agencies is on (1) homeless and (2) hunger prevention.
 To this end, there are free food pantries and lunch programs.
-Or low income families can get help finding low income housing units or eviction or foreclosure help from attorneys.
-Stopping hunger and evictions as well as rehousing the homeless is also a focus.
+Or low income families can receive help low income housing in the county, financial assistance or eviction or electric bill or foreclosure help from attorneys.
+Stopping hunger and evictions as well as rehousing the homeless is also a focus in Reading Pennsylvania,.

 Free financial help, food, clothes and case management in Berk County